YolfTypo3/SavLibraryKickstarter/Documentation/Introduction/Index.rst

 What Does it Do?
 ================

-The `SAV Library Kickstarter <https://extensions.typo3.org/extension/sav_library_kickstarter>`_ is a code generator, developed with extbase and fluid, to produce Frontend plugins.
+The SAV Library Kickstarter is a code generator, developed with extbase and fluid, to produce Frontend plugins.

 Basic Code Generation
 ---------------------

-This new feature was introduced in version 1.0.0 to kickstart extensions based on fluid and extbase.
+This feature can be used to kickstart extensions based on fluid and extbase.

 Code Generation for the SAV Library Plus